Frequently Asked Questions

 My child is a preschooler, do kids that age need a mask?

-No, the policy is in place for children in kindergarten and older.
+Yes, the policy is in place for children age 2 and older.

-If it is a preschool class, they do not.
-If the class is a youth class, they do.
+If it is a preschool class, they do need to wear a mask.
 Please check with the program manager in charge of your class for clarification.

 I am an adult taking a fitness class.
 Do I need a mask?